Web CMP Events Guide

 Actioning consent

-Listeners are a great way to action consent in smaller pieces of code outside of the OptanonWrapper control.
-There are no dependencies in the event listeners, meaning you can set them at any time in your application’s lifecycle, regardless of whether or not OneTrust has already loaded.
+Event listeners offer a flexible way to handle consent related logic in modular code outside the scope of the OptanonWrapper.
+Since they have no dependencies, listeners can be registered at any point in your application's lifecycle, regardless of whether OneTrust has already loaded.

-The code below gives an example of starting and stopping a fictional myAnalyticsTool based on the user’s consent to category C0002.
+The example below demonstrates how to start and stop a sample myAnalyticsTool based on the user's consent for the 'Performance' category (C0002).

 window.addEventListener("OneTrustGroupsUpdated", event => {